-Cosy wee curry house smack bang in the city centre serving a selection of cult classics and traditional dishes.
+Cracking wee curry house in the city centre, with great service for its selection of classic and traditional dishes.

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi

 - Capacity: 70

 - Open since: 2004 (new management since 2011)

 - Number of wines sold by the glass: 3

 Here's where to get some grub after hours in Glasgow